 - Sneek a peek at your plant regularly for signs of infection.
 Treat immediately to prevent severe damage.

-- A shower to the plant once a fortnight is helpful to wash off pests and their eggs.
+- Giving a shower to the plant once a fortnight is helpful to wash off pests and their eggs.

 2. Disease Infestation